-• "This is a round singles/doubles match, best of thr ee/five e tie- break sets.
-To the left of the chair , and to the right c of the chair • won the toss and chose/elec cted to · ,,

-- "This is a round doubles match.
-This match will consist of two tie-break sets with No-Ad scoring.
-At one set all, a ten-point match tie-break will be played to decide the match." - b If the introduction of players is made by another announcer, then during the warm-up say: - " won the toss and chose/elected to ."

-3 Crowd control
+- a If the introduction of players is to be made by the Chair Umpire, then after the "Two minute" announcement, say: - "This is a round singles/doubles match.
+It will be played as best of three/five tie-break sets.
+To the left of the chair , and to the right of the chair ." won the toss and chose/elected to ." - "This is a round doubles match.
+It will be played as two tie-break sets with No-Ad scoring.
+At one set all, a ten-point match tie-break will be played to decide the match." - b If the introduction of players is made by another announcer, then during the warm-up say: - " won the toss and chose/elected to ." - 3 Crowd control